 Valero knows that being a good operator also means being a good neighbor.
 The company demonstrates its commitment to all of its communities through a variety of philanthropic efforts, volunteer activities and educational support programs.

-For a third consecutive time, Valero made the list of America’s 50 most community-minded major companies, The Civic 50, and was recognized as the list's top energy-sector company.
+For a fourth consecutive time, Valero made the list of America’s 50 most community-minded major companies, The Civic 50, and was recognized as the list's top energy-sector company.
 The list is an annual initiative of Points of Light, the world’s largest organization dedicated to volunteer service, recognizing companies for their commitment to improve the quality of life in communities where they do business.

 Overall in 2016, Valero, its employees and charitable organizations generated more than $41 million for worthy charities or causes, through direct donations or fundraising.